 Basic Generation Service, or BGS, is the electric supply for those retail customers who are not served by a third party supplier.
 BGS Load is the load associated with these customers, and it is obtained by subtracting the load of third party suppliers from the retail load in an EDC zone.
 For each EDC, BGS Load is divided into two portions, BGS Commercial and Industrial Energy Pricing Load ("BGS-CIEP Load") and BGS Residential Small Commercial Pricing Load ("BGS-RSCP Load").
 An EDC's BGS-CIEP Load is defined to include the sum of the hourly load of all BGS-CIEP customers, times the EDC loss expansion factor associated with each CIEP rate class.
 CIEP customers refer to all customers that are eligible for BGS-CIEP, whether or not they choose BGS-CIEP.
 That is, CIEP customers are retail customers who are taking BGS-CIEP, or are retail customers served by a third party supplier who, were they to take BGS, would be served under a CIEP (rather than an RSCP) tariff or rate.
-Table VI-1 provides each EDC's list of rate classes for which either all customers, or only customers with a peak load contribution of 500 kW or greater, must currently take BGS but do so on an RSCP (rather than a CIEP) tariff or rate.
+Table VI-1 provides each EDC's list of rate classes for which either all customers, or only customers with a peak load contribution of 500 kW or greater, must currently take BGS on a CIEP tariff or rate.
+BGS-RSCP Load is the load associated with customers who take BGS but do so on an RSCP (rather than a CIEP) tariff or rate.